 The difference between robotic surgery and conventional surgery in a nutshell

-• All four ligaments (ACL, PCL, MCL, LCL) remain intact.
+- All four ligaments remain intact (ACL, PCL, MCL, LCL).

-• Less pain due to making fewer incisions during a robotic knee replacement.
+- Less pain due to fewer incisions made during robotic knee replacement.

 What are the damages and problems of the knee joint replacement using the robot?

 The cost of robotic knee arthroplasty is two to three times higher than that of surgery Traditional knee replacementThe price of robotic knee replacement surgery in Turkey is estimated at about 12-15 thousand US dollars per joint, compared to 6 thousand dollars for traditional surgery.
 However, the cost of robotic knee replacement in Turkey is lower than the cost of traditional knee replacement in Europe and America.

 Ordinary X-rays are not enough for accurate planning before the operation, as they require 3D axial imaging, this increases the amount of radiation that the patient will be exposed to.